coleman7245/Chesstris_JS/README.md

 Summary:

 My final project for the Activate Work program is a React game that combines the flow and active gameplay of Tetris with the rules and movement of Chess.
+The frontend is utilizes Node and React, while it's backend is utilizes MongoDB and Express.
+All code is written in Javascript.